VT-HEC Instructors, Presenters and Consultants

 eather (Dr.) Flynn is a licensed psychologist, certified school psychologist, and Director of Clinical Services at CCSN.
 Dr. Flynn provides psychological assessment for children and adolescents with autism spectrum disorders and developmental disabilities.
 She received her Ph.D. in School Psychology from the University of Connecticut.
 Prior to joining CCSN, Dr. Flynn worked as a school psychologist in public school systems in Newton and Needham, MA.
 Her primary responsibilities included completing cognitive and educational evaluations, providing individual and group counseling to students with a variety of emotional and behavioral needs, and consultation with teachers and families.
 In addition, Dr. Flynn served as Site Director for Aspire (formerly known as YouthCare, a therapeutic program affiliated with Massachusetts General Hospital) where she supervised the administrative, clinical, and programmatic operations of the summer camp program for children and adolescents diagnosed with autism spectrum disorders.
 Dr. Flynn has also been an Adjunct Professor at Northeastern University and Suffolk University in Massachusetts where she taught graduate level courses in psychological assessment.

-eather is a new graduate instructor for the VT-HEC.
-She has worked in public education in Vermont for the past 12 years.
-With her roots in early childhood development, Heather coordinated the Early Education and Early Childhood Special Education programs for Orleans SW for the past 6 years.
-Recently, she has completed her Masters in Education with a concentration in Educational Leadership at Saint Michael’s College.
-Heather is the Director of Student Services at Orleans SW Supervisory Union.
+eather is a past graduate instructor for the VT-HEC.
+She has worked in public education in Vermont for over 10 years.
+With her roots in early childhood development, Heather began her career coordinating the Early Education and Early Childhood Special Education programs for Orleans SW.
+Recently, she has completed her Masters in Education with a concentration in Educational Leadership at Saint Michael’s College and is currently the Director of Student Services at Orleans SW Supervisory Union.

 my Gregoire graduated from Boston College in 1991 with a bachelor’s degree in early childhood education.
 For the first two years of her career she taught second grade in rural North Carolina.
 The following 19 years she spent teaching at the elementary level, primarily in second and third grade in Bow, NH.
 In 2012 Amy received her masters in math education from Lesley University.
 She has three teaching certificates, elementary math specialist, secondary math, and early childhood education.
 Amy currently works as the math specialist for Bow Memorial School in Bow, NH.
 Amy works with students, providing both tier 2 and tier 3 math instruction within their RTI program.
 In addition, Amy co-teaches with teachers and provides on site professional development.
 Amy presently serves on the board of the New Hampshire Teachers of Mathematics as their elementary representative.

 ich Hanson is an instructor for the VT-HEC Driver Education program.
-He teaches both classroom and behind the wheel for Tigard High School and 9 years ago joined the Trainer of Trainers cadre for Western Oregon University.
+He teaches both classroom and behind the wheel for Tigard High School and is also part of the Trainer of Trainers cadre for Western Oregon University.
 He has traveled the state of Oregon to teach driver ed teacher prep courses and has worked with numerous states including, Oregon, Washington, North Dakota, Vermont, Virginia, and New Hampshire providing teacher training, curriculum development and strategies for implementation of their new driver education curriculum.
 Rich is the president of Oregon Driver and Traffic Safety Education Association and currently serves as the Legislative Liaison for the association.
 He also has 32 years of classroom teaching experience in a variety of subjects.

 lise Hancock is a native Vermonter and currently lives in her hometown of Morrisville.
 She graduated in 2002 from Northern Arizona University with her master’s degree in Clinical Speech Pathology.
 She began her career in Wyoming working in a variety of clinical and educational settings before returning to Vermont.
 Since 2006, she has worked collaboratively with caregivers, parents, early childhood educators and special educators, and other specialists to support the developing language, literacy, and communication of children ages 0-9 years of age.
 Elise bases her teaching and therapeutic interventions on the growing body of scientific evidence showing the importance of responsive communication partners and language and literacy rich environments to the development of strong language and literacy skills in young children.